kizomanizo/webhooks/README.md

-# AserT Webhooks
+# Webhooks

-Welcome to the **AserT Webhooks** project!
+Welcome to the **Webhooks** project!
 This is a lightweight and efficient _Node.js_ application designed to handle **GitHub Webhooks**.
 It provides endpoints to process various GitHub events and trigger corresponding actions on this server.

 ## Features